joshwlivingston/advanced-r/README.md

 Lists do not store values.
 Instead, they store references to them.

-So when you modify a list, you can view how this effects copy-on-modify behavior using `lobstr::ref()`.
+When you modify elements of a list, you can view how this effects copy-on-modify behavior using `lobstr::ref()`.

+Here, we assign a new reference to a list object.
+We then modify one of the elements in the list, triggering copy-on-modify. iwth `lobstr::ref()`, we see that a new object was created for the list itself and the modified object.
+The other elements of the list remain the same object.

-The first and fifth references are the lists themselves.
+In the output below, the first and fifth references are the lists themselves.
 The sixth references points to the new object, 4.

 ``` r
 l1 <- list(1, 2, 3)